-We are all on Death Row.
+We are all going to die.
 Don’t bother about dying – think about whether you are living.

 For many years I was in thrall to ‘some day.’